obsproject/obs-websocket/README.md

 - Automate scene switching with a third-party program (e.g. : auto-pilot, foot pedal, ...)

 ### For developers
+The server is a typical Websockets server running by default on port 4444 (the port number can be changed in the Settings dialog).
-The Websocket API server runs on port 4444 and the protocol is documented in [PROTOCOL.md](PROTOCOL.md).
+The protocol understood by the server is documented in [PROTOCOL.md](PROTOCOL.md).

 Here's a list of available language APIs for obs-websocket :
 - Javascript (browser & nodejs) : [obs-websocket-js](https://github.com/haganbmj/obs-websocket-js) by haganbmj